 The California Dashboard data indicates the area of chronic absenteeism as a focus for improvement.
-For the 2022-23 school year, the overall chronic absentee rate was 32.1% which decreased 1.9% from the previous year.
-The data shows that the Students with Disabilities subgroup increased their chronic absenteeism percentage by 6.6% which overall became 36.8%.
-This led to the distinction of this subgroup being placed in the performance level color of Red.
-This classification has targeted GH to be placed in the ATSI category for state assistance.
+For the 2023=24 school year, the overall chronic absentee rate was 24% which decreased 8.1% from the previous year.
+The data shows that the English Learner subgroup increased in their chronic absenteeism percentage by 4.4% which overall became 22.2%.
+This led to the distinction of this subgroup being placed in the performance level color of Orange.
 Currently, the attendance team is monitoring individual students and responding to the data by working directly with parents to provide resources and support to identify barriers and causes to ensure that students arrive at school.
-Our English Learner subgroup population showed a decline of 5.8% in chronic absenteeism totaling to an overall rate of 26.6%.
-Our Socioeconomically Disadvantaged subgroup declined 1.3% totaling to an overall rate of 33.1%.
-The Hispanic subgroup showed a decline of 1% totaling to an overall rate of 32.3%.
-Currently, the Hispanic, English Learner, and Socioeconomically Disadvantaged populations are in the performance level of Orange.
-GH will also include these populations in planning additional monitoring and support to address the need for improvement.
+Our Students with Disabilities subgroup population showed an decline of 18.4% in chronic absenteeism totaling to an overall rate of 18.4%.
+Our Socioeconomically Disadvantaged subgroup declined 8.1% totaling to an overall rate of 25%.
+The Hispanic subgroup showed a decline of 9.9% totaling to an overall rate of 22.4%.
+Currently, the Hispanic, Students with Disabilities, and Socioeconomically Disadvantaged populations are in the performance level of Yellow.
+GH will also include these populations in planning additional monitoring and support to address the continued need for improvement schoolwide.